-To assure that beach nourishment projects have a higher possibility of success it is thus necessary to have consistent and detailed data on both beach and borrow areas grain size and distribution.
-The presented database includes both and can then serve as a tool to plan beach nourishment by providing information on the grain sizes and their variability from beach to beach and by allowing an easy comparative analysis of the compatible sediments located at the shelf or even at channels and inlets,

-- which can be subjected to potential dredging.
-Figure 7 shows two areas of compatible sediments to exemplify the utility of the database: 1. a beach located downdrift Guadiana river mouth and whose retreat forced the authorities to nourish in 2005 (Garel et al., 2014), and 2. an area located at the shelf, seaward of the depth of closure, which in this area is located circa 10 m water - 10 depth (Dolbeth et al., 2007), where sediments have compatible sizes and very low fine contents.
-It can also be observed that to the east the sediments start to have a larger percentage of fine material turning them unsuitable for the nourishment purpose.
+To ensure that beach nourishment projects have a higher possibility of success, it is thus necessary to have consistent and detailed data on both beach and borrow area grain size and distribution.
+The presented database includes both and can then serve as a tool to plan beach nourishment by providing information on the grain sizes and their variability from beach to beach and by allowing an easy comparative analysis of the compatible sediments located at the shelf or even at channels and inlets, which can be subjected to potential dredging.
+Figure 7 shows two areas of compatible sediments to exemplify the utility of the database, (1) a beach located downdrift of the Guadiana River mouth and whose retreat forced the authorities to nourish in 2005 (Garel et al., 2014), and (2) an area located at the shelf, seaward of the depth of closure, which in this area is located at circa 10 m water depth (Dolbeth et al., 2007), where sediments have compatible sizes and very low fine contents.
+It can also be observed that to the east the sediments start to have a larger percentage of fine material, making them unsuitable for nourishment purposes.